EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - involve other support groups in the progress of a ticket ("Notified groups" field).
-- Send to additional people an email notification related to an answer to a ticket by specifically adding their email address in the "TO" and "CC" fields when filling in the reply to a ticket.
+- Involve individual people in the progress of a ticket by specifically adding their email address in the "NOTIFIED USERS" field.
 - Subscribe yourself to a ticket.